 After your corporation authorizes dissolution, you can dissolve your Mississippi corporation by filing the articles of dissolution with the Mississippi Secretary of State (SOS).

 The Mississippi Secretary of State has made filings faster and easier by doing everything online.
 You simply choose the filing you want to make and follow the instructions.
 You can do the entire dissolution process online or you can print the forms and mail them to the Secretary of State.
 Make checks for fees payable to “Secretary of State.”

 Mail or deliver your articles of dissolution to:

 Jackson, MS 39205-0136

 Phone: (601) 359-1333

 Fax: (601) 359-1499

 Is there a filing fee to dissolve or cancel a Mississippi corporation?

 Do you need Mississippi Department of Revenue clearance before the Mississippi Secretary of State will accept your dissolution?

-No, you don’t need to get Mississippi Department of Revenue tax clearance before you can dissolve your Mississippi corporation.
+No, you don’t need to get Mississippi Department of Revenue tax clearance before you can dissolve a corporation or LLC in Mississippi.